paula078/Analysis_scATAC-seq_scRNA-seq/README.md

-# Analysis_scATAC-seq_scRNA-seq
+# Analysis of scATAC-seq and scRNA-seq Data 🧬

+## Welcome to the Analysis of scATAC-seq and scRNA-seq Data repository! 🔬

-I utilized the scATAC-seq and scRNA-seq tutorials for the analysis, which can be found here:
+In this project, I used the scATAC-seq and scRNA-seq tutorials for the analysis, which can be found here:

 scATAC-seq: https://stuartlab.org/signac/articles/pbmc_vignette.html